Yard Sale Signage: Make it Easier for Treasure Hunters!

 - Feel free to use this sign or we’ve linked to some really inspired ones below.

 - Don’t take up room writing the date of the sale on your signs.
 If you post your signs early in the morning and take them down after the sale is over then you don’t need to write the date.

 - And if you put the address on the sign that does not mean that we know quickly where that address is.
 Nor does it mean that we will take the time to look up the address on a map or app.
 (Recall the part about MOVING ON.)
 Put a sign with an arrow at every turn and guide us in please.
-Some people post a sign with an arrow on it on the first sign and then just repeat the arrow for all subsequent turns.
+Some people post a sign with an arrow on it on the first sign and then just repeat the same style arrow for all subsequent turns.
+This works very well.

 - Do not list anything that is for sale on the sign.
 That information belongs in your listing.
 (App info coming up below.)

 If we are looking for your yard sale then we will come to it if we see your signs and can follow them.
 So write “YARD SALE” in BOLD letters at least 2 to 3 inches tall and a big arrow on your signs and people will thank you for it.
 It helps if all of your signs are the same color or style.
 We found a couple of online Saints offering some quality help with the signs!

 designOrganized has an Etsy shop with an inexpensive, adorable and useful packet for yard sale hosting.

 And culdesaccool has, naturally some ultra cool and fun signs offered freely for printing.